Retired Firefighter 'UnRetires' as Home Instead CAREGiver

 A New Career

 “Caring for my husband made me feel as though I needed to be there for others,” Kookie said.
-A high school friend working for Home Instead Senior Care® told Kookie she’d be a great fit, so she joined the international caregiving company in February 2016.
+A high school friend working for Home Instead® told Kookie she’d be a great fit, so she joined the international caregiving company in February 2016.
 “I’d always loved being around seniors because they have such wisdom, and I had worked with older adults doing fire safety and prevention at the fire department.”

 Forging a Special Relationship

-In her role as a Home Instead CAREGiver℠, Kookie works with an 88-year-old woman who has a great sense of humor and is an avid reader who has read at least 3,000 books in her lifetime.
+In her role as a Home Instead CAREGiver℠, Kookie worked with an 88-year-old woman who has a great sense of humor and is an avid reader who has read at least 3,000 books in her lifetime.

 Working continues to keep Kookie’s mind stimulated, as does her role as a Sunday school and Bible school teacher at her church, Faith and Worship Ministries Church in Lloyd, FL.
 “The mind is like a muscle that gets weak if you don’t use it,” she noted.
 “There’s a great benefit to work as long as you adore what you are doing.
 People are constantly telling me I should retire – that I have enough money.
 But people should make their own choices.
-Try to find something you enjoy doing … Unless my husband needs me, I’ll do Home Instead Senior Care until death do us part.”
+Try to find something you enjoy doing … Unless my husband needs me, I’ll do Home Instead until death do us part.”